cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 **manaboi#4887** helped me edit the icon to make it look like one with vanilla items.
 - Contact: Through Discord.

+**KomradeSpectre#8468** made the 3D model for the Beam Drone, which was also used for the icon.
+- Contact: Through Discord.

 ## Changelog

 **2.1.1**